sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 ### Connecting to xDS-configured Control Plane

-xDS Control Plane provides RLQS connection details in [`GrpcService`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/grpc_service.proto#envoy-v3-api-msg-config-core-v3-grpcservice-googlegrpc) message (already supported by Envoy), which contains the target URI, [`channel_credentials`](https://docs.google.com/document/d/1vjcjFrkmogWu4Ysbtsbdylq9nczL9dVzEK6i7E7EVqQ/edit?tab=t.0#heading=h.kubdil51yx1d), and [`call_credentials`](https://docs.google.com/document/d/1vjcjFrkmogWu4Ysbtsbdylq9nczL9dVzEK6i7E7EVqQ/edit?tab=t.0#heading=h.v43uzrby4utt).
+xDS Control Plane provides RLQS connection details in [`GrpcService`][envoy_grpc_service] message (already supported by Envoy), which contains the target URI, `channel_credentials`, and `call_credentials`.
 If the xDS Control Plane is compromised, the attacker could configure the xDS clients to talk to other malicious Control Plane, leading to such potential exploits as:

 1. Leaking customer's Application Default Credentials OAuth token.
 2. Causing MalOut/DDoS by sending bad data from the compromised RLQS (f.e. set rate limit policy to `ALLOW_ALL`/`DENY_ALL`).